ubco-cmps/data301_course/notes/week12/lab/Task5.md

 ## Attribution

 This seminar was conducted in collaboration with [Hayley Boyce](https://www.hayleyfboyce.com).
-Hayley created the first draft of this workshop, and it was adapted in the summer of 2020 for DATA 301 and DATA 532.
+Hayley created the first draft of this workshop, and it was adapted in the summer of 2020 for COSC 301 and DATA 532.